ntoll/microformats/README.txt

 (Notice the passing of arguments for strftime.)

 If you pass a valid email address or URI then the span element will be replaced with an anchor with the appropriate href attribute.
-For example, is you do something like this:
+For example, if you do something like this:

 {{hReview.url|hreview:'url'}}